robyntiger/robyntiger/README.md

 # Hello! :D
 I'm a first-year **Computer Science and Mathematics** student at Nottingham Trent University.
-I'm also a current committee member of the [Developer's Society](https://github.com/NTUDevSoc)!
+I'm also a committee member of the [Developer's Society](https://github.com/NTUDevSoc)!

 - 📫 How to reach me: [**E-mail**](mailto:robyn.leinster@btinternet.com), [**Linkedin**](https://www.linkedin.com/in/robynleinster/), or message me via discord: helloitsrobyn
 #1455